 Due Dates (Anticipated): January 2027 (Spring cohort) | May 2027 (Summer cohort)

-Summary: Supports MIT student teams in developing entrepreneurial ideas through seed funding, mentorship, and structured entrepreneurship education.
+Summary: Supports MIT student teams in developing innovative ventures with structured guidance, mentorship, and seed funding.